 All DNP courses are online.
-An annual, on-campus immersion experience is mandatory.
-As the time varies each year, notification of the dates for the campus immersion will be sent out upon admission and at the beginning of the spring semester in January.
+An annual, virtual immersion experience is mandatory.
+As the time varies each year, notification of the dates for the campus immersion will be sent out upon admission and no later than May for the second-year immersion.
 Inability to attend this annual immersion will result in dismissal from the program.
 Students must be able to navigate the Internet and use various applications to complete assignments.